tylersuehr7/empty-state-recyclerview/README.md

 `isOkState()` | True if the current invoked state is the ok state.
 `setOnStateChangedListener(OnStateChangedListener)` | Sets an observer for state changes.
 `getOnStateChangedListener()` | Gets the observer watching state changes.

+### Associated Objects
+There are two internal components associated with the `EmptyStateRecyclerView`:

+(1) `OnStateChangedListener`
+This interface is used to provide an observer for callback events regarding changes to the `EmptyStateRecyclerView`'s state.

+(2) `StateDisplay`
+This interface is used by `EmptyStateRecyclerView` to draw content to the screen for a state.